-"Even though the departmental faculty agreed to the redesign initially, once it was accomplished there was some opposition from several faculty members.
+"Even though the math faculty agreed to the redesign initially, once it was accomplished there was some opposition from several faculty members.
 In retrospect, the team needed to do a better job of communication and inclusion and actively involve the other 16 full-time faculty in improving redesign components and course evolution.
 This has been largely overcome and is not an issue with adjunct faculty."

-"Due to some instability in leadership in the department during the transition period, there was a large disparity among full-time faculty in the amount each was involved in the process.
+"Due to some instability in leadership in the math department during the transition period, there was a large disparity among full-time faculty in the amount each was involved in the process.
 This led to some not being aware enough of processes and procedures when the semester started.
-It was expected and understandable that faculty used to lecturing had reservations about adopting the redesign model, but many quickly saw the value to students and embraced their new roles.
-Some were unable or unwilling to adapt to their new roles."
+It was expected and understandable that faculty used to lecturing had reservations about adopting the Emporium Model, but many quickly saw the value to students and embraced their new roles.
+Some were unable or unwilling to adapt to their new roles.
+And undesirable behaviors like checking e-mail instead of checking on students during emporium class or open lab hours were the result."

-"The department has consistently supported redesign.
+"The mathematics department has consistently supported redesign.
 Although there were initial skepticism and inertia to overcome, the result has been a very collegial process and one that has strengthened the department.
-The adjunct faculty are now fully involved with the implementation, having received extensive training and mentoring."
+The adjunct faculty are now fully involved with the implementation, having received extensive training and mentoring.
+The college has hired professional part-time tutors and one full-time tutor specifically for the developmental math lab."